openspending/community.openspending.org/blog/_posts/2013-02-12-open-spending-in-morocco.md

 organisations, journalists, private companies, academics and students, the World Bank, and the director general of Morocco's Ministry of Finance.
 My presentation ([notes here](http://mk.ucant.org/media/openspending-francais/)) showcased the use of OpenSpending in a variety of countries, by state, civil and commercial actors.
+We are very generous to [Transparency International Morocco](http://www.transparencymaroc.ma/) and the University for their gracious invitation.

-The local press coverage from the conference reaffirmed the perception that financial transparency is rising on the agenda in Morocco (in French [1](http://www.lnt.ma/economie/la-transparence-budgetaire-au-centre-dune-rencontre-debat-63825.html)
+The conference covered the efforts in the country, the region and globally towards fiscal transparency and accountability; there was much discussion of the proposed Freedom of Information law in Morocco, and the Moroccan government's efforts towards publishing fiscal data.
+Several of the presentations incorporated technology demonstrations.
+Local press coverage reaffirmed the perception that financial transparency is rising on the agenda in Morocco (in French [1](http://www.lnt.ma/economie/la-transparence-budgetaire-au-centre-dune-rencontre-debat-63825.html)